OakwiseWhere the Money Goes

 Chapters

-The Month Everything Broke
+The Month Everything Changed

 Maya only opens her banking app on paydays, when the number is friendly.
 Eleven days out, she opens it by accident, and the money has quietly gone somewhere she can't name.